bredelings/BAli-Phy/TODO/Stack.md

 which arguments they will use or force.
 Later evaluation may depend on the closure produced by the operation, but that is a new operation invocation.

+## Initial migration principle

+The first implementation should route a real evaluator path through an explicit engine loop before adding substantial prepared-operation infrastructure.
+This keeps the new stack machinery exercised by existing semantics instead of building a parallel abstraction that is not yet used.

+The first loop does not need to solve callback recursion.
+It is useful to separate the transition into two boundaries:

+- evaluator-internal recursion, where `incremental_evaluate*` directly calls itself or another evaluator helper;
+- operation callback recursion, where legacy `OperationArgs` callbacks call back into evaluation.

+Removing evaluator-internal recursion first is a meaningful milestone, even if legacy callbacks remain a compatibility path until prepared or dynamic operation frames replace them.  `incremental_evaluate1` is the current intended first candidate, but this document does not require a particular first-loop implementation strategy.

 ## Semantic constraints

 The initial stack refactor should preserve behavior.